 Builds from the

-master branch do not have a suffix and GitVersion is configured in ContinuousDelivery mode.
+main branch do not have a suffix and GitVersion is configured in ContinuousDelivery mode.
 If the current commit is tagged, the version in the tag overrides the automatic versioning strategies.

 - remove public API surface area